Aiswarya-prasad/honeybee-cross-species-metagenomics/README.md

     + This rule maps the host-filtered reads to the assembly and creates the flagstat output used to visualise how well the assembly is represented by the reads for each sample.
   + `rule summarize_mapping_assembly`
     + It used the scaffolds and the flagstat output from mapping create a summary across all samples that can be parsed and visualized by the script making the report.
+  + `rule backmapping`
+    + Carries out NxN mapping of all N samples and only keeps the depth file that needs to be supplied to metabat2 for binning after the mapping for each sample (to be merged before being given to metabat2).
+It works on 1 sample at a time and maps the assembly of that sample against the reads from all the samples.
+Each iteration of the rule will result in N files.
+For example, when there are 50 samples in total and the rule runs on sample X, there will 50 files called "<sample>_mapped_to_X.depth".
+The rule only creates one bam file at a time.
+However, if the rule is run on 10 samples simultaneously, there will be about 10 bam files at a time.
+  + `rule merge_depths`
+    + All depth files of all the samples mapped to a given sample will be merged into 1 file that will be given to metabat2.
+  + `rule binning`
+    + For each sample, this rule provides the set of scaffolds assembled and the merged depth file with the coverages in each sample of these scaffolds to metabat2.
+    + The output is a directory containing as many MAG.*.fa files as there are bins with the scaffolds distributed across them.
+  + `rule process_metabat2`
+    + Since the names given to bins by metabat2 is duplicated across samples, this rule renames them by including the name of the sample from which the bin was made.
+  + `rule summarize_metabat2_contig_fates`
+    + It creates sample-wise summaries with sample, contig_name, length, coverage, passed_filter (whether the scaffold was >1000 length and >1 coverage), binned (whether it was binned) and bin_name.
 <!-- + "Continue readme update here - need to clean up utility functions and update make_phylo_table.R" -->
   + `rule run_orthofinder`
     + Runs [Orthofinder](https://github.com/davidemms/OrthoFinder) for each phylotype.